unelya/AIDev_Zoomcamp/02-OnlineCodingInterviews/README.md

 - `VITE_SOCKET_URL` – Socket.IO endpoint (default `http://localhost:4000`).

 Visit `http://localhost:5173`, create a session, and open the link in another tab/window to simulate multiple participants.

+#### Verifying local runtimes

+- The Execution console now displays which runtime is used (e.g., “Runs in-browser through Pyodide (WASM)” for Python).
+- Stop the backend process after loading the page and run Python again—the code still executes locally, proving it never touches the server.
+- In DevTools → Network, you should only see the one-time Pyodide download; subsequent runs generate no REST calls.

 ### Run everything together